 Premade overlays can be a lifesaver for those who want to start fast.
 Creating a custom overlay takes time, and when you consider that the earlier you start streaming, the faster you can grow an audience and get paid- there’s no time to waste.
 Often, a well-built premade overlay package will do everything you need it to, and be perfectly capable of meeting your demands.
 Most premade overlays are top-shelf designs, tweaked and analyzed to attract and retain an audience.
 A great stream overlay designer will generally be more than happy to include minor customizations and tweaks to make the premade overlay suit you perfectly.

 Custom overlays are the go-to option if you really want to create your own individual brand, and have complete control over every aspect.
 Custom stream overlays really do give you complete freedom to build exactly the brand you want to, and tweak every part so it’s just right.
 A custom overlay package can also really set you apart from the crowd, and once you’re growing and starting to gain real traction it’s definitely a worthy investment.

 Get active in the community

-One thing that the internet does well is allow people with similar interests to create a community where they can chat, collaborate and discuss popular topics.
+One thing that the internet does well is it allows people with similar interests to create a community where they can chat, collaborate and discuss popular topics.
 Streaming has its own amazing community full of people who are ready to help fix problems or know some tricks about how you can boost your stream quality and entertainment value.
-These groups can be found in many different places but some of the best are Reddit, Facebook and Discord, but don’t be quick to discount YouTube’s community, and turn to ready videos to answer problems and quick tips.
+These groups can be found in many different places but some of the best are Reddit, Facebook and Discord, but don’t be quick to discount YouTube’s community and turn to ready videos to answer problems and quick tips.